bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 });
 ```

 In this example, the resulting objects will all be imported as `Shop` fixtures.
 Note that these modules should return _plain objects_.
 They should be thought of as identical to individual JSON files, just procedurally generated.
-This is a powerful feature that allows generated fixtures to reference and be referenced by other fixtures.
+This allows generated fixtures to reference and be referenced by other fixtures.

 Returning an array here will result in auto-generated fixture names.
 For example, the first export will be called `shop-1`.
 To manually choose the fixture name, export an object instead: